Buta no Shogayaki

 Crisp the cabbage.

-Soak the finely shredded cabbage in ice water for 5 minutes, then drain thoroughly.
-The crisp, cold cabbage provides a crucial textural and functional contrast to the hot, soft pork.
+Soak the shredded cabbage in ice water for 5 minutes, then drain thoroughly for maximum crispness.

 Ingredients